 As a leadership professor myself, I quarrel with neither the cry for more leadership nor the motives driving it.
 It is the implementation that concerns me.
 In many MBA programmes across the world, leadership has been reduced to personal growth and self-discovery via coaching, self-assessment and introspection.
 While personal development is a worthy aim for an educational experience, it is, at best, a narrow definition of leadership, at worst, institutionalising the sort of navel gazing narcissism that is the antithesis of collective striving towards a meaningful goal.

-These definitions are based on two assumptions that are frequently overlooked in popular efforts to train leaders: 1. leadership is a social process and 2. it involves influencing a collective.
-Anyone who buys into them will question the utility of spending precious curricular time “self-assessing” fixed traits a la Myers Briggs or competencies extracted from biased samples of successful leaders.
+These definitions are based on two assumptions that are frequently overlooked in popular efforts to train leaders: one, leadership is a social process, and two, it involves influencing a collective.
+Anyone who buys into them will question the utility of spending precious curricular time ‘self-assessing’ fixed traits à la Myers Briggs or competencies extracted from biased samples of successful leaders.

 The personal leadership/self-awareness trend probably originated with Daniel’s Golemans’ hugely popular concept of emotional intelligence and the subsequent assessment tools developed with the Hay consulting group.
 Through introspection, the theory goes, students gain awareness then mastery of their goals, values, purpose, thoughts, emotions, beliefs, mindsets and motivations.
 From there it is only a hop, skip and a jump to leading effectively.